ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

 *Example VIRTCT for VIRTEL Batch*

-1.26.1.2.
-Building the configuration file for VIRTEL Batch
+*1.22.1.2.
+Building the configuration file for VIRTEL Batch*

 VIRTEL Batch requires its own configuration file (VIRARBO) which defines a Batch Line, the page template dataset, a Batch Entry Point, and the Transactions which will be executed by the VIRTEL Batch job.
 The figure below shows SAMPLIB member VIRBATAR, which is an example of a job to create the VIRARBO file for use by VIRTEL Batch.
 This job should be run once before the first execution of a VIRTEL Batch job: